Introduction

 Of course, communication takes time, effort, and money.
 It’s little wonder it often gets moved to the backburner.
 This has the unintended effect of closing down communications with your customers.
 If you want to keep the lines open, follow these steps.

-Offer Different Contact Methods
+Offer Multiple Contact Methods

 Your customers are unique.
 Different demographics have different communication preferences.
 Older people prefer to pick up the phone while those in younger generations are much less likely to ring you up.